Python1320/vrcjoycon/README.md

 # HELP WANTED
-Only tested with knockoff joycons:
+Only tested with knockoff joycons.
+Does it work with real joycons?

-# Troubleshooting

 # TODO
  - Example haptics avatar world